jakesgordon/rack-rabbit/README.md

 You can use RackRabbit + Sinatra (or any rack app) to easily host an AMQP-based SOA in the same way that you might use Unicorn + Sinatra to host an HTTP-based SOA.

-Imagine a simple sinatra application in `app.rb`:
+Imagine a simple sinatra application in `config.ru`:

     require 'sinatra/base'